Skip to Content

 Eligibility for Family Members to Obtain Green Cards

 Only United States citizens and lawful permanent residents can sponsor their loved ones for green cards.
-The types of family members you can sponsor will depend on whether you are a citizen or a lawful permanent resident.
+The family members you can sponsor will depend on whether you are a citizen or a permanent resident.

 United States citizens can sponsor: